 9. What does the accreditation budget look like?

 10. So what can I do?

 Pray for Covenant Canadian Reformed Teachers College and for the work it does in preparing teachers for Reformed Christian Schools.

 Donate regularly to ensure the CCRTC can meet its operating budget.

 Pray for the process of seeking full accreditation so that CCRTC may be a blessing to all Reformed Christian schools as it trains teachers to meet the needs of these schools.

 The special fundraising campaign was successful in raising the funds budgeted for this project.

 In the event accreditation is obtained, but more funds were raised than were needed to achieve accreditation, the excess funds will be applied to the renewals necessary to maintain accreditation status.

 In the event there are excess funds after an unsuccessful attempt, these funds shall be used by the Board of Governors to implement any necessary changes and shall be earmarked for a possible future attempt at accreditation.

-With the support of member schools, politicians, CCRTC committees, and many others involved in the process, Covenant Canadian Reformed Teachers College intends to complete the first step in the Fall of 2017.
-This step consists of submitting the application to Minister Deb Matthews (Ministry of Advanced Education and Skills Development) to be referred for review by the Postsecondary Education Quality Assessment Board (PEQAB).
+With the support of member schools, politicians, CCRTC committees, and many others involved in the process, Covenant Canadian Reformed Teachers College intends to complete the first step in the Fall of 2019.
+This step consists of submitting the application to Minister Ross Romano (Ministry of Training, Colleges and Universities) to be referred for review by the Postsecondary Education Quality Assessment Board (PEQAB).
 This review may take up to two years.